Everard Mott Williams

 Everard Mott Williams (February 2, 1915 – October 24, 1972), noted scientist and educator, was born in New Haven, Connecticut.
 He was the son of Cecil Hayward Williams (1886-1972) of Detroit, Michigan and Phyllis Hope Hason (1886-1973) of London, England.
 His paternal grandfather was Rev. Gershom Mott Williams, paternal great-grandfather was General Thomas Williams, and his paternal 2nd great-grandfather was John Biddle, making him a part of the Biddle family.

 He received a Ph.D. from Yale University in Electrical Engineering in 1939, served as the head of Carnegie Mellon University, Department of Electrical Engineering from 1952–1969 and has over 100 patents.

-The broad scope of his accomplishments include prolific invention, versatile engineering consulting, pioneering teaching methodology, and perceptive academic administration.
-He pioneered in programmed instruction and teaching machines, innovated electric discharge machining and contributed to electronic countermeasures.
+The broad scope of his accomplishments includes invention, engineering consulting, teaching methodology, and academic administration.
+Williams pioneered in programmed instruction and teaching machines, innovated electric discharge machining and contributed to electronic countermeasures.

 Williams started his teaching career at Penn State in 1939, but with the declaration of war in 1942, became associated with the development branch special projects laboratory at Wright Field as a Chief Branch Engineer.
 There he was concerned with work on radar, development of radio countermeasures, radio control for guided missiles, and infra red systems.
 He became an associate professor at Carnegie Mellon University in 1945 and became head of the Electrical Engineering department in 1952.